Skip to main content

-As the industry increasingly feels the impact of the physician shortage, many physician recruitment leaders are finding it takes more time, effort, and incentives to attract physicians.
-Leaders are looking at physician recruitment metrics to identify areas of improvement, often focusing on the average amount of time it takes to fill a position.
-While understanding how long searches are taking at your organization is important, I have written in the past that other recruitment metrics provide more actionable insights that allow you to make real-time adjustments as your search progresses.
-That said, the physician recruitment metric that often matters most to internal physician recruitment teams is time-to-fill.
+As the industry increasingly feels the impact of the physician shortage, many physician recruitment leaders find it takes more time, effort, and incentives to attract physicians.
+Leaders look at physician recruitment metrics to identify areas of improvement and often focus on the average amount of time it takes to fill a position.
+While understanding how long searches take at your organization is important, other recruitment metrics provide more actionable insights that allow you to make real-time adjustments as your search progresses.
+That said, time-to-fill often matters most to internal physician recruitment teams.

-As Regional Vice President of Recruiting for Jackson Physician Search’s Midwest Division, I partner with healthcare organizations all over the Midwest, and the first question asked by most clients is, “How quickly can you find us a physician?”
-While I could quote average time-to-fills for various physician specialties (and I will happily share this data), instead, I ask them, “How quickly can you hire the right candidate?”
+As Regional Vice President of Recruiting for Jackson Physician Search’s Midwest Division, I partner with healthcare organizations all over the Midwest.
+The first question asked by most clients is, “How quickly can you find us a physician?”
+I can quote average time-to-fills for various physician specialties (and I will happily share this data).
+However, I make sure to ask them, “How quickly can you hire the right candidate?”

-What I mean by this is, if the right candidate entered the pipeline today, are you set up to efficiently move them through the process?
-In many cases, the answer is no. So before we worry about the external factors impacting your time-to-fill, such as a limited candidate pool or remote location, I advise clients to focus on what we can control — the internal recruitment process.
-We call this metric “time-to-hire” and use it to refer to the length of time between a candidate applying for a job and that same candidate accepting an offer.
+What I mean by this is that if the right candidate entered the pipeline today, are you set up to move them efficiently through the process?
+In many cases, the answer is no. So before we worry about the external factors impacting time-to-fill, such as a limited candidate pool or remote location, I advise clients to focus on what we can control — the internal recruitment process.
+We call this metric “time-to-hire.”
+This refers to the length of time between a candidate applying for a job and that same candidate accepting an offer.

 Questions to Ask to Improve Time-to-Hire:

-To ensure my clients are set up for optimal time-to-hire, I ask them to walk me through each step of the recruitment process so we can address any issues that could potentially slow us down.
-Recruiting a physician involves many moving parts, so it’s important to ask the following questions:
+To ensure my clients set themselves up for optimal time-to-hire, I ask them to walk me through each step of the recruitment process so we can address any issues that could potentially slow us down.
+Recruiting a physician involves many moving parts, so it’s essential to ask the following questions:

 Are stakeholders aligned on candidate requirements?

 Everyone involved in the hiring process must agree on the skills, experience, and values the ideal candidate must possess.
-A disconnect in this early stage results in candidates moving through the process only to be rejected by stakeholders who were not present when defining (or not in agreement with) the initial job requirements.
+A disconnect in this early stage allows candidates to move through the process only to be rejected by stakeholders who were not present when defining (or not in agreement with) the initial job requirements.

 Is everyone involved in the interview process ready to prioritize scheduling?